36 Best Amazon Prime Benefits to Use in 2021

-Talk about impulse shopping.
-Amazon's Prime Now service delivers the grocery goods to Prime members for free within two hours, currently in more than 100 (and growing) select markets, including Atlanta, Boston, Houston, Los Angeles, Miami, San Diego, Virginia Beach and central New Jersey (Hi Mom and Dad!).
+Talk about instante gratification!
+Amazon's Prime Now service delivers the grocery goods to Prime members for free within two hours.
+It's currently in more than 100 (and growing) select markets, including Atlanta, Boston, Houston, Los Angeles, Miami, San Diego, Virginia Beach and central New Jersey (Hi Mom and Dad!).
 Free two-hour delivery includes grocery orders from Whole Foods, which is owned by Amazon, or the online Amazon Fresh.
 Can't wait two hours?
-You can pick up your goodies at your Whole Foods market in one hour.
+You can pick up your goodies at your Whole Foods market in one hour (and from the looks of it during a recent trip to a Whole Foods, many people are taking advantage of it; store employees were busy filling orders for pickup).
 Prime Now specializes in delivering items ranging from prepared foods and produce to canned goods, fresh meat and seafood, household essentials and more.

 Get Paid for No-Rush Delivery

-Hey, if you can have patience with some of your orders, it just may pay off.
+If you can have patience with some of your orders, it just may pay off.
 Choose free no-rush shipping at checkout, and you can earn either a discount or a promotional award that can be used for future Amazon purchases.
 Your no-rush order will arrive within six business days, rather than the standard two days for Prime members (and I've found that "six days" was really three days a couple of times I've used no-rush).
 Awards are applied after your no-rush order ships.
 Typical givebacks include digital swag including instant video downloads, digital music, eBooks, and Amazon app store apps.
-You don’t choose the rewards.
-Amazon does.
+Alas, you don’t choose the rewards; Amazon does.

 Get Your Prime Wardrobe on